 With a mixture of world-class venues, modern studio spaces and traditional social clubs, you’ll find global superstars, local heroes and new talent performing in Leeds.
 Discover where you should head to see the best music, comedy, theatre or dance shows in town with our guide and make sure you catch the best shows in town.

 Since opening in 2013 with a gig by the Boss himself, Bruce Springsteen, the First Direct Arena has attracted music stars and awards galore.
-With room for 13,000 in its amphitheatre, this venue has hosted everything from the Tour De France Grand Depart and the Sports Personality of the Year to Jesus Christ Superstar and Strictly Come Dancing.
+With room for 13,000, this venue has hosted everything from the Tour De France Grand Depart and the Sports Personality of the Year to Strictly Come Dancing.

 Although best known as the home of the Opera North, Leeds Grand Theatre has seen everyone from Morecambe & Wise to Shrek tread its boards.

 Built in 1878, the building’s red brick columns and gothic turrets are a grand landmark in the city centre.